A lot of promises were made after Sarah Everard’s death, but what has actually changed?

 In the immediate days after Sarah Everard’s murder, people gathered in their thousands to mourn her death and protest for real change.
 A sense of desperation and anger hung in the air above Clapham Common, the site of Sarah’s murder and vigil, as women demanded and prayed for a long awaited change.
 One vigil attendee said: “I wanted to come down to pay my respects, but also make sure something is done.
 Enough is enough.”

-And now six months on another young woman, Sabina Nessa, has been murdered on a walk to the pub to see her friends just five minutes from home.
+And then six months later another young woman, Sabina Nessa, was murdered on a walk to the pub to see her friends just five minutes from home.
+And in January this year 23-year-old teacher Ashling Murphy was murdered whilst out jogging.

 Changes to the domestic abuse bill have gone through, the government launched its “once in a generation” plan to tackle violence and a new site has been launched to log unsafe spaces.
 But in reality have they worked?
 And do women feel any safer?